 Albany County.
 Railroad section house.
 No tourist accommodations.
 Drinking water, radiator water.
 Camp site.
 (End LHA)(1)

 “Section house on the railroad named in 1868 for George Harper, stockman; mayor of Laramie in 1895.”(8)

-This image was made with the permission of the property owner.
+The previous two images were made with the permission of the property owner.
 Please do not ask either the exact location or for the property owners name.

 1915 LHA: New York: 2079 miles San Francisco: 1305 miles.

 Pop.
 200 Alt.6,904 ft.
 Albany County.
 One hotel, accommodations for 20.
 Phelan Hotel.
 One garage; storage, night, 50c; Gas, 25c, Oil, 75c.
 Local speed limit 15 m.p.h., enforced.
 Route marked through town and county.
 Extensive road improvement planned for 1915.
 Good detour road without mileage increase over L.H.
 One bank, 1 R.R., 9 general business places, 1 Exp.
 Co., 1 Tel.
 Co., 1 public school, water works, 5 automobiles owned.
 Camp site[sic]; good fishing.
 (End LHA)(1)